One-to-one sessions · Edinburgh and online

 What's shaped my approach

-I'm not formally credentialed, but I've been intentional about learning this craft.
+I'm not formally credentialed, but I've spent years learning how to do this well.
 Here's some of what's informed how I show up:

 Somatic & Mindfulness Training